 Price: Standard entry is £5 with unreserved seating.
 Reserving a beach hut or daybed is extra and details can be found on the website.

-(27) Take your Pup Sailing on The Thames
+(27) Take Your Dog Sailing on The Thames

 After the success of the dog-friendly Go Boat experience on Regent’s Canal, it’s no surprise that Go Boat opened a second dog-friendly sailing experience, this time on The Thames starting from Kingston.
 The boats are the same but the experience is very different due to being in much more open water.
 We had a brilliant time on board with four dogs and six humans sailing from Kingston to Hampton Court and back, read all about it here.